Empire Service: History

 All service along the Empire Corridor was consolidated under the Empire brand on October 28, 1995.
 The names were restored just a year later, only to be dropped again in 1999.

 In October 2011, CSX and Amtrak reached an agreement for Amtrak to lease the Hudson Subdivision between Poughkeepsie and Hoffmans, west of Schenectady.
 Since 2012, Amtrak has effectively had operational control over the Hudson Subdivision, handling all maintenance and capital responsibilities.
 CSX retained freight rights over the line, which hosts only five freights a day.

 In the Capital District, Amtrak has used federal funds to double-track the line between Rensselaer and Schenectady (which once had four tracks under the New York Central), and add an additional station track at the Albany–Rensselaer station.
 Amtrak sees the lease as key to improving Empire Service speeds and frequencies.
 Amtrak officially assumed control on December 1, 2012, with trains in the section now dispatched by the Amtrak Control and Command Center in New York City.

 From July 10 through September 1, 2017, six Empire Service trains (three round trips) used Grand Central Terminal as part of Amtrak's work to make repairs at Penn Station.
 All trains using the Empire Connection, excluding the Lake Shore Limited, again operated into Grand Central Terminal from May 26 to September 4, 2018, to allow work on the Empire Tunnel, the Spuyten Duyvil movable bridge, and Track 19 in New York City's Penn Station.

 In May 2018, the Massachusetts Senate approved funds for a two-year pilot of the "Berkshire Flyer", a seasonal extension of a weekend Empire Service round trip to Pittsfield.
 The service, modeled on the CapeFLYER, would extend one New York City–Albany train to Pittsfield on Friday afternoons, with a return trip on Sunday afternoons.
 The trial was scheduled to begin in June 2020, but was delayed due to the COVID-19 pandemic and outstanding questions around the program's legal sponsorship.
 After delays due to the COVID-19 pandemic in the United States, the pilot was rescheduled for summer 2022 and 2023, with the first trip on July 8, 2022.

+Service along the southern portion was disrupted for several days in November 2023.
+Increased inspection and regulation that followed an April 2023 parking garage collapse resulted in the discovery of similar structural issues at another garage overlying the tracks in Manhattan.
+One round trip was resumed on March 4, 2024, restoring service to pre-COVID levels.
+Service was reduced to eight round trips on November 10, 2024, due to construction work in the East River Tunnels limiting capacity at Penn Station.
+One round trip was re-added from December 2, 2024, to April 28, 2025.
+As of October 2025, it is expected to resume on December 1, 2025.